ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - you can provide separate train, validation and test CSVs (`--data_train_csv`, `--data_validation_csv`, `--data_test_csv`).

 - the HDF5 and JSON file indications specified in the case of a single CSV file apply also in the multiple files case (`--data_train_hdf5`, `--data_validation_hdf5`, `--data_test_hdf5`), with the only difference that you need to specify only one JSON file (`--metadata_json`) instead of three.
-The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure doesn't improve for a a certain amount of epochs.
+The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a a certain amount of epochs.
 The test set is optional too.

 Other optional arguments are `--output_directory`, `--experiment_name` and `--model name`.